 Review: I Saw the TV Glow is one of the best movies of 2024, showcasing exactly what independent filmmaking can be when handled by the right people.
 A24 adds another riveting drama by a fascinating young auteur to their trophy case, and Jane Schoenbrun announces themselves as an important and singular filmmaker to look out for moving forward.

-Jane Schoenbrun delivers a similarly sinister and bewildering story with I Saw the TV Glow as they did in 2021 with We’re All Going to the World’s Fair.
+Jane Schoenbrun delivers a similarly sinister and bewildering film with I Saw the TV Glow as they did in 2021 with We’re All Going to the World’s Fair.
 And while their debut film used its DIY aesthetic to great effect with long uninterrupted found-footage shots, I Saw the TV Glow uses every effect and camera flourish you could think of.

-It’s a towering achievement of a sophomore film for Jane Schoenbrun, who has used their first two movies to blend deeply moving themes of finding community through culture with the feeling of being isolated because of one’s gender identity.
+It’s a towering achievement of a sophomore movie for Jane Schoenbrun, who has used their first two movies to blend deeply moving themes of finding community through culture with the feeling of being isolated because of one’s gender identity.
 They are usually packed into movies with bright, oscillating color palettes and indie soundtracks.

 And while I Saw the TV Glow could be considered even more cryptic than We’re All Going to the World’s Fair, there’s still plenty to bite into because of the eerie performances by Justice Smith and Brigette Lundy-Paine, as well as a directing style by Schoenbrun that qualifies for the “Lynchian” title.